-15. The government has casually discarded core First Amendment protections, the protections of procedural due process, and DHS's own regulations to immediate and devastating effect for Harvard and its community.
+- 25. Indeed, on its face, the Proclamation clearly reveals that the government is not concerned about the detrimental effects of entry by anyone at all.
+It is instead (if the Proclamation is to be believed) about Harvard's responsiveness to data requests, Harvard's "discriminatory" policies, and Harvard's contributions from foreign governments. - 26.
+The Proclamation is also an effort to accomplish by Presidential action what the Secretary was enjoined from effectuating through agency action.
+When the Court enjoined the Secretary's efforts to revoke Harvard's certifications and force its students to transfer or depart the country, the President sought to achieve the same result by refusing to allow Harvard students to enter in the first place.
+That was an unlawful evasion of the Court's order. - 27.
+The government has casually discarded core First Amendment protections, the protections of procedural due process, and DHS's own regulations to immediate and devastating effect for Harvard and its community.
 Harvard's more than 7,000 F-1 and J-1 visa holders-and their dependents-have become pawns in the government's escalating campaign of retaliation.
-Effective immediately, Harvard may no longer sponsor or host F-1 or J-1 visa students.
+Based on these actions, Harvard may no longer sponsor or host F-1 or J-1 visa students.
 It cannot issue Form I-20s to new students, including those who have been admitted for the upcoming summer and fall terms.
 The thousands of international students who are scheduled to come to campus for the summer and fall terms will no longer be able to enter the country.
-And the several thousand international students currently present in the United States-who constitute more than a quarter of Harvard's student population-are subject to immediate removal from the United States just days before many are to graduate with degrees.
+And the several thousand international students currently present in the United States-who constitute more than a quarter of Harvard's student population-would, without further action of this Court, be subject to immediate removal from the United States.

-16. Immediate relief is necessary to restore Harvard's SEVP certification and to stop the government's arbitrary, capricious, unlawful, and unconstitutional action.
+28. Immediate relief is necessary to restore Harvard's SEVP certification, to prevent the implementation of the suspension of and limitation on entry, and to stop the government's arbitrary, capricious, unlawful, and unconstitutional action.